Register and feature your shop

 The gender or target group that the manufacturer considers fits the product if it is applicable to the product type.
 It may be, for example, womens, mens, unisex, girl, boy or child.
 If the shop does not have a separate field for this, and it is important for the product type, it should be clearly stated in the product name.

 The size of the current product if applicable to the product type.
 Must be specified including size (for example, EU45 / US11 / UK12 for shoes), if there are several different size types.

-Facts: Here’s how we index
+Here’s how we index

 We index all products that fit our active categories on PriceSpy.
 To index a product, we need to know the name of the manufacturer and the brand name.
-We do not index any "no name" products.
+We usually do not index any "no name" products.

 We update PriceSpy several times a day to capture price adjustments and stock status at shops.
 When a shop adds new products in their assortment, which are not added to PriceSpy already, they must be indexed manually by us.
-To speed up the indexing, it’s good if we get SKU or EAN codes on the products.

 If a shop makes many changes in a short period of time, it is possible to get ahead of the indexing queue to update the PriceSpy information faster.
 The shop can control this in our PriceSpy Analytics service.